 Chocolate Butterscotch Praline Cake

-Chocolate Butterscotch Praline Cake – this cake just screams decadence!
-Tastes & looks like you spent hours on it, but in fact – it’s so simple to prepare!
+This Chocolate Butterscotch Praline Cake tastes & looks like you spent hours on it, but it’s really simple to prepare!

 I’m a huge fan of both chocolate & pralines.
 Literally, two of my favorite flavors!
 So,when the two get paired together – magic happens!